What is the Laissez Fair Vintage Market?

 Is there a dressing room?

-Yes, we will have 2 dressing rooms available for shoppers.
-Additionally, there is a bathroom on site.
-If you have a portable/pop up dressing room that can fit in your allotted space you can set that up, but it can not impede on anyone else’s booth or walkway.
+Yes, we will have 2 pop up dressing rooms available for shoppers.
+Additionally, there are 2 restrooms (men's & women's) on site with multiple stalls each.
+If you have a portable/pop up dressing room that can fit in your allotted space you can set that up, but it can not impede on anyone else’s booth or the walkway.

 Does Laissez Fair provide rolling racks?